After 43 days on the run, the woman accused of killing an elite cyclist was captured in Costa Rica

 On May 17, police issued a homicide warrant for Armstrong.
 The affidavit mentions details such as video showing a vehicle similar to hers near the Austin, Texas, home Wilson was staying in shortly before her body was found.

-On May 18, Armstrong used a fraudulent passport to board a flight from Newark Liberty International Airport to San Jose, Costa Rica, the US Marshals said.
+The US Marshals previously said Armstrong used a fraudulent passport to board a flight from Newark Liberty International Airport to San Jose, Costa Rica, on May 18.
+However, Costa Rica's General Migration Directorate said on Thursday evening that Armstrong entered Costa Rica on "a passport that did not correspond to her identity, but the document was not faked."

+A spokesperson from the Migration Directorate told CNN that Armstrong was transferred to the Centro de Aprehensión Regional Central, a prison in Los Lagos, on Thursday morning.

+Armstrong is "currently in deportation proceedings, but there's no specific date for this to be completed."
+Authorities have 30 days to complete the deportation order, according to the spokesperson.

 The slain victim was a star skier and champion cyclist